-- 1. mRPAS requirements mRPAS do not normally require crew under the CAR.
-Student pilots flying over 250 gram must have an instructor with then when flying - 2.
-RPAS CAR requirements A Visual Observer is mandatory for operation over 400'agl.
-The VO may be any responsible person who has been briefed on the site procedures. - 3.
-Club/Site/Event requirements Spotters shall be used at any time there are 4 or more pilots stations in operation. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.
+- 1. mRPAS requirements mRPAS do not normally require crew under the CAR. - 2.
+RPAS CAR requirements The VO may be any responsible person who has been briefed on the site procedures.. - 3.
+Club/Site/Event requirements Spotters and Visual Observers are required at all times. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC crew requirements listed in the add on section of this document.